-Among the most affected body parts, considering the type of injury, it was observed that 44.9% (n=80) of injuries affected the lower limbs, with the integumentary system the most affected (lacerations and stings).
+Among the most affected body parts, considering the type of injury, it was observed that 44.9% (n=80) of injuries affected the lower limbs, with the integumentary system being the most affected (lacerations and burns).
 As for the other parts, 20.2% (n=36) of injuries affected the upper limbs, with the muscle system being the most affected (contusions and strains), 18.5% (n = 33) of injuries affected the head, with the integumentary system being the most affected, and 16.3% (n=29) of injuries affected the trunk, with the muscle system being the most affected.
 Likewise, Steinman et al. (6) reported that the most frequent lacerations were in the lower limbs.
 Feet (22%) and legs (11%) were the most affected areas.
-Mathur, Guimarães and Gomes (10) also observed that lacerations in the feet were the most frequent (9%).
-Nathanson et al. (9) suggest that the most common injuries in amateur surfing are lacerations on the head and on lower limbs.
+Mathur, Guimarães and Gomes (10) also observed that lacerations in the feet were the most frequent ones (9%).
+Nathanson et al. (9) suggest that the most common injuries in amateur surfers are lacerations on the head and on lower limbs.
 Moran and Webber (21) affirmed that the head was affected by injuries the most (32%), the main cause being contusion (50%).
 Furness et al. (25) reported that the lower back corresponded to 23.2% of the total chronic injuries, followed by 22.4% for the shoulders, and 12.1% for the knees, but the authors did not associate which type of injury was the most recurrent per area.
-Therefore, it can be suggested that the surfers on the coast of Paraná presented the same types of injuries in relation to those reported in other locations in Brazil and in the world: the most frequent injuries were lacerations and contusions, while the lower limbs were the most affected areas.
+Therefore, it can be suggested that the surfers on the coast of Paraná presented the same types of injuries when compared to those reported in other locations in Brazil and in the world: the most frequent injuries were lacerations and contusions, while the lower limbs were the most affected areas.

 In Base et al. (8), muscle strain had a prevalence of 12.5%.
 In Steinman et al. (7), this injury was responsible for 9.6% of total injuries.
-In our study, muscle strain was reported as a muscle system injury (along with contusions) representing 28.1% of the total injuries, similar to the study of Furness (21) which reported that 30.3% of the injuries were in the muscle system.
-Therefore, the comparison with some studies is limited due to methodological criteria.
-As an example, there is research conducted by of Lowdon, Pateman & Pitman (26) and Lowdon et al., (27) in which sprains and strains were quantified together as muscle-ligament injuries.
+In our study, muscle strain was reported as an injury in the muscle system (along with contusions), which represents 28.1% of the total injuries, similar to the study by Furness (21), which reported that 30.3% of the injuries were in the muscle system.
+Therefore, the comparison with some studies is limited due to methodological criteria.esearch conducted by Lowdon, Pateman & Pitman (26) and Lowdon et al., (27) , in which sprains and strains were quantified together as muscle-ligament injuries, are examples of the limitation.

-Sprain, reported as an injury in the ligament system in our study, obtained 14.6% of the total injuries, with prevalence in the lower limbs.
-The main responsible for this type of injury were the maneuvers (10.1%).
+Sprain, reported as an injury in the ligament system in our study, represented 14.6% of the total injuries, with prevalence in the lower limbs.
+The main factor responsible for this type of injury were the maneuvers (10.1%).
 In Moraes, Guimarães and Gomes (10), sprain represented 9% of the total injuries and affected mostly the lower limbs.
-In their research, the maneuvers were also the main responsible for this type of injury (47%), similar to the findings of our study.
+In their research, the maneuvers were also the main factor responsible for this type of injury (47%), which is similar to the findings of our study.
 Woodacre, Waydia and Wienand-Barnett (24) indicate that joint sprains were the third most frequent type of injury (15%).
-At the same time, Taylor et al. (20) reported that this type represented 28.6% of total injuries, but Steinman et al. (6) indicate that only 6% of total injuries were joint sprains.
+At the same time, Taylor et al. (20) reported that this type represented 28.6% of total injuries, but Steinman et al. (6) indicated that only 6% of total injuries were joint sprains.

-Joint injuries (dislocations) occurred only in 3.4% of the total number of injuries, as well as in Steinman et al. (6) in which dislocations were reported by 3.0% of respondents.
+Joint injuries (dislocations) occurred only in 3.4% of the total number of injuries, as well as in Steinman et al. (6), in which dislocations were reported by 3.0% of respondents.
 In Base et al. (7) and Nathanson, Hyanes and Galanins (28) no complaints of dislocations were found.